2001 Japanese Grand Prix: Background

 The 2001 Japanese Grand Prix was the 17th and final Formula One race of the 2001 Formula One World Championship, held on 14 October 2001, at the 5.859 km Suzuka Circuit in Suzuka, Mie, Japan.
 Some news websites incorrectly reported that the event would be postponed due to the United States invasion of Afghanistan after the previous month's September 11 attacks in the United States but the Fédération Internationale de l'Automobile (FIA; Formula One's governing body) issued a statement refuting the reports.

-Before the race, both the World Drivers' Championship and World Constructors' Championship were already won, with Ferrari driver Michael Schumacher having secured the World Drivers' Championship four races earlier in the and Ferrari took the World Constructors' Championship at the same event, with McLaren too many points behind to be able to catch them.
+Before the race, both the World Drivers' Championship and World Constructors' Championship were already won, with Ferrari driver Michael Schumacher having secured the World Drivers' Championship four races earlier in the and Ferrari took the World Constructors' Championship at the same event, with McLaren too many championship points behind to be able to catch them.
 In the battle for the runner-up spot, McLaren's David Coulthard led Ferrari's Rubens Barrichello by seven points.
 To gain second place in the championship, Barrichello had to win the Grand Prix and Coulthard finish fifth or below.
 Sauber were battling Jordan for fourth position in the World Constructors' Championship and were five points ahead, but an appeal against Jarno Trulli's disqualification from the preceding would have reduced their advantage by two points if successful.

 Following the United States Grand Prix on 30 September, between 2 October and 6, most teams evaluated car components, aerodynamic packages, racing setups and tyres at various European racing circuits at several European racetracks in preparation for the Japanese Grand Prix.
 British American Racing (BAR), Sauber and Jordan each tested for three days at Italy's Mugello Circuit, while Benetton, Jaguar, McLaren and Williams were at Spain's Circuit de Catalunya for three days.
 Ferrari spent six days at the Italian Fiorano Circuit with test driver Luca Badoer and Michael Schumacher.
 The Arrows, Minardi and Prost teams did not test at the period, instead focussing on the development of their cars.